adonisjs/legacy-docs/3.0/controllers.md

 ---
 title: Controllers
 permalink: controllers
-weight: 7
+weight: 5
 categories:
-- basics
+- getting-started
 ---

-Controllers represents **C** in MVC.
+Controllers represents **C** in MVC architecture.
 They are the common point of interaction between your models and views.

 In typical Web applications, you will begin by defining a controller method on your routes, make use of models to fetch data and send that data to views.